digiltd/oh-rtd-test/Samples-Tricks.md

 Note that we prefix the images with yahoo_weather, this is important as openHAB will append a yahoo weather code later to choose the correct one.

-Next add a xml transform file to your configuration/Transform directory, name this yahoo_weather_code.xml
+Next add a xsl transform file to your configuration/Transform directory, name this yahoo_weather_code.xsl
 ```
 <?xml version="1.0"?>
 <xsl:stylesheet